Pre-flop play against weak MTT players. Part 1

 mttpoker

 Do you need such things to become the best?
-Of course, but the fact is that most poker professionals make a living by exploiting weak players who know nothing or very little about pot odds, ranges, and other things.
+Of course, but the undeniable fact is that most poker professionals make a living by exploiting weak players who know nothing or very little about pot odds, range, and other things.

 Ask yourself the question: to maximize profit against weak players, we must

-1. Always play according to GTO, bluff at the right frequency, etc.?
+1. Always play according to GTO, bluff at the correct frequency, etc.?

 2. Play in a style that best exploits weak players and their mistakes, even if it means not always playing “perfect” poker?